 A four-point home inspection is not a pre-purchase/pre-sale home inspection, which is much more comprehensive in nature.
 The four-point home inspection only satisfies insurance carrier requirements of particular home systems and lacks the necessary information for you to make an informed decision in buying a home or its condition for selling.
 Check our discounted prices for combining such inspections.

 It also is not a guarantee that the insurance carrier will qualify you, that the home is insurable, that the carrier will require no other certifications or inspections, or that you won’t be required to have work performed after the home inspection.
-Thurmond Home Inspections is an independent corporation and does not work for or have any control over any insurance company.
+Thurmond Home Inspections is an independent corporation and does not work for or have any control over insurance companies.

 352 215 6205